-Geofencing in mobile app sends out ads, sales, and promotions directly to the customers’ smartphone in the proximity of the area of your business.
-According to statistics from Plotprojects, geofencing enhances app usage by over 200%, driving high customer engagement and an probability of a lead conversion.
+Geofencing in mobile app sends out ads, sales, and promotions directly to the customers’ smartphones in the proximity of the area of your business.
+According to statistics from Plotprojects, geofencing enhances app usage by over 200%, driving high customer engagement and a probability of lead conversion.

-Besides, geofencing click-through rate is higher than that of normal push notifications.
+Besides, the geofencing click-through rate is higher than that of everyday push notifications.
 This implicates that geofencing push notifications are proven to increase the number of people who click on the promotional notification your business sends them.
-Because big companies have the benefit of being well-known to consumers, geofencing can be of a huge advantage to small businesses wishing to improve consumer awareness of their brand.
+Because big companies benefit from being well-known to consumers, geofencing can be a huge advantage to small businesses wishing to improve consumer awareness of their brand.

 It’s a Cost Efficient Way to Market

 Geofencing in mobile app offers businesses an accurate marketing timing, it saves you tons of money that you would have otherwise spent on paid advertising.
 If you don’t have a lot of money for advertising, geofencing is a great way to grow your business with less money.

 Only 22% of businesses say they’re using hyperlocal targeting to its full potential.
 Yet the global geofencing market is valued at US$ 2 billion for the year 2017-2022: